-SORS has been applied already to many problems (see the Products and Knowledge sections in the further reading links at the bottom of this page), but the ability to quickly and easily analyse and identify materials through non-transparent containers has wide-ranging applications.
+SORS has already been applied to many problems (see the Products and Knowledge sections in the further reading links at the bottom of this page), but the ability to quickly and easily analyse/identify materials through non-transparent containers has wide-ranging applications.
 Cobalt’s SORS products currently include:

-- Insight100™ - Screening containers for explosives in airport security checks
+- Insight200™ - Screening containers for explosives in airport security checks

 - RapID™ - Raw materials identification in pharmaceutical quality control